Estimating Vertical Velocity in Convective Updrafts from Temperature, Pressure, and Latent Heating: Estimating Vertical Velocity in Convection Simulations

 \subsubsection{Errors in $w_c$ estimates}

 We further examine the temperature dependence of $w_c$ estimation errors by plotting the most likely error as a function of simulated $w_c$ and $T_c$ in Figs. \ref{fig:errors_wc_tc_a} and \ref{fig:errors_wc_tc_b}.
 Broadly, the errors in velocities estimated with $\alpha_p$ are smaller than the ones given by the other two estimators over the widest range of temperatures and simulated vertical velocities.
-When the simulated velocities are very small, however, all of the estimators accurately predict $w_c$.
+When the simulated velocities are small, however, all of the estimators accurately predict $w_c$.
+In most cases, the errors increase with increasing simulated vertical velocity.
+This may be because all of the versions of $\alpha$ assume hydrostatic balance, which breaks down at high velocities.

 At around 240 K, all of the $w_c$ estimates exhibit a transition in the most likely errors, behavior that is most apparent for high simulation velocities.
 The steady-state model switches from slightly overestimating to underestimating $w_c$ as temperature decreases.
 In the non-steady-state case, there is a narrow region around 240 K where the most likely error is high and positive, although this is not seen in the GCE results.
-This is likely because of the much smaller sample size and the smaller phase space spanned by the simulated $w_c$ values in the GCE models.
+This may be due to the smaller sample size and the smaller phase space spanned by the simulated $w_c$ values in the GCE models.
 The errors in $w_c$ estimates given by the KPM24 model peak at around 240 K as well.
-The noted trends are apparent in both the WRF and GCE simulations, but they are clearer in the WRF ones where the simulated velocities are higher.

 The errors in the $w_c$ estimates given by $\alpha_p^{steady}$ are noisy, but the magnitude of the errors is low when velocities are low.
-The magnitude of $\alpha_p^{steady}$'s most likely error is less than 1 m/s for a significant portion of the domain in both tropical and mid-latitude environments across all of the simulations.
-Errors are highest when temperatures are below $\approx270$ K and simulated velocities are greater than 5 m/s.
+The magnitude of $\alpha_p^{steady}$'s most likely error is less than 1 m/s for a significant portion of samples in both tropical and mid-latitude environments across all of the simulations.
+Errors are highest when temperatures are below $\approx270$ K and simulated velocities are greater than 2 m/s.
 There, the velocities estimated with the steady-state plume model are much lower than the simulated ones.